JiangJinsong/CP3407-myclean-app-group-10/README.md

 Customers can register, browse available services, place orders, and manage their bookings;
 Administrators can manage service offerings and orders.

+## Purpose
+Provide users to book an online room cleaning services for convenience.

 ## Goals
 - Secure email/password registration and login
 - Browse and book cleaning services